Madalambika-P/SQL-project--1/README.md

  SQL-project--1

- This project is based on SQL language to analyse credit card related data.
+ This project is based on SQL language to analyze credit card related data.